v4quero/BlockchainC2/README.md

-# BlockchainC2
+# GoerliC2

-BlockchainC2 is a small POC server/agent to assess how the Blockchain (specifically Ethereum's Smart Contract functionality) can be used by an attacker for C2.
+GoerliC2 is a fork of @xpn's BlockchainC2 project, porting the original C2 to the goerli testnet.
+This is a small POC server/agent to assess how the Blockchain (specifically Ethereum's Smart Contract functionality) can be used by an attacker for C2.

 Details regarding this application can be found here.